Barry Quin (football coach)

 Barry Quin is an English football youth coach.
-He previously spent two decades working in the youth setup at Brentford and served as first team caretaker manager for the final three games of the 2006–07 season.
+He previously spent two decades working in the youth setup at Brentford and served as first team caretaker manager for the final four games of the 2006–07 season.
 He served in a number of academy roles at Watford between 2010 and 2021.

 Coaching career

 Brentford

 Quin began working in the youth setup at Brentford in the early 1990s and was later named as Head Of Youth Development in 1996.
 In October 2004, Quin's role was extended and he was appointed youth team manager, assisted by Richard Dobson and Scott Fitzgerald.
 Fitzgerald replaced Quin as youth team manager in May 2005, with Quin continuing in his role as Head Of Youth Development.
 Throughout his tenure, Quin ran Brentford's Centre Of Excellence on a limited budget.
 After 20 years with the Bees, Quin left Griffin Park in July 2010 and was replaced by Ose Aibangee.